 Arlyn Deva Alderdice was born and raised in Hotchkiss, CO and currently lives there – mothering, gardening, creating, playing marimba, hiking, drumming, teaching, dancing, working, and playing.
 Thank goodness for family nearby, fresh food, mountains, and community.

 Arlyn is a graduate of Matrix Leadership Institute’s Facilitator Training and earned her B.A. degree in Expressive Arts through Prescott College’s Adult Degree Program.
-She has also completed extensive dance training with Melissa Michaels and Wild Life Productions in Boulder, CO.
+She has also completed extensive dance training with Melissa Michaels and Wild Life Productions (now Golden Bridge) in Boulder, CO.
 Arlyn has studied herbalism with Alicia Michaelson of Paonia, CO.
 Arlyn is also learning a great deal from the plants themselves while gardening, as well as enjoying the rich written works of Michael Moore, Rosemary Gladstar, Tammi Hartung, Machelle Small Wright, and more.
 The land has been such a blessing for her as she re-patterns herself for health and sustainable living.

 David has been Arlyn’s main drum and marimba teacher and she gives great thanks for his patience and willingness as he helps her to experience music in all styles and genres especially on marimba, frame drums, cajon, and auxiliary percussion.